-Written Examination designed to test understanding of concepts and methods used in mechanical engineering.
-It covers three subject areas to be selected by the student.
-Problems will be typical of those encountered in upper division course of undergraduate engineering curricula in U.S. schools with graduate-level understanding.
+1. Written Examination designed to test understanding of graduate-level mechanical engineering concepts and methods.
+It covers three subject areas to be selected by the student among the following: control systems, engineering analysis, fluid mechanics, heat transfer, thermodynamics, solid mechanics, materials structure and properties.
 The exam in each subject takes two hours.
 Students will be notified about permitted material such as calculators and hand-written notes as specified by the examiners.
-Within two weeks upon communication of the exam results candidates can make request to see the exams by contacting Graduate Assistant and Graduate Advisor.
+Within two weeks of communication of the exam results candidates can make requests to see the exams by contacting the Graduate Assistant and Graduate Advisor.
+The written part of the preliminary exam takes places in the first week following the end of the Spring Quarter.
+Students are strongly encouraged to complete the relevant course work for the selected subject areas as summarized in Table 2.